Heavy Periods: Understanding Root Causes, Herbal Allies, and When to Get Tested

 Pelvic ultrasound — to rule out fibroids or polyps

-With the right information, herbal wisdom, and occasionally a little testing, you can move toward more ease, vitality, and confidence in your cycle.
+Heavy periods are a signal.
+They are a starting point.
+And they might be the door to a greater healing.
+With the right information, herbal wisdom, and occasionally testing, you can move toward more ease, vitality, and confidence in your cycle.